nascarjake/luminary/README.md

 - Graph layouts

 ### Storage and Management
-Profiles are stored in a `.luminary` file in your system's application data directory:
+Profiles and related files are stored in a `.luminary` file in your User directory:
+- Windows: `%userprofile%\.luminary`
+- macOS: `~/.luminary`

+Luminary is installed in the following directories:
 - Windows: `%AppData%/Luminary`
 - macOS: `~/Library/Application Support/Luminary`